 The second step, if required, compares the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
 If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment charge is recognized in an amount equal to that excess.
 Implied fair value is the excess of the fair value of the reporting unit over the fair value of all identified assets and liabilities.

 Restricted cash consisted of amounts invested in money market accounts primarily for purposes of securing a standby letter of credit as collateral for our Redwood City, California facility lease agreement and for the purpose of securing a working capital line of credit.
 Restricted cash was unchanged during the year ended December 31, 2012.
 During the year ended December 31, 2011, restricted cash increased by $45,000 due to changes in our facility lease agreement and our working capital line of credit.

 Revenues are recognized when the four basic revenue recognition criteria are met: (1) persuasive evidence of an arrangement exists; (2) products have been delivered, transfer of technology has been completed or services have been rendered; (3) the fee is fixed or determinable; and (4) collectability is reasonably assured.

-Our primary sources of revenues consist of product revenues, collaborative research and development agreements and government awards.
-Collaborative research and development agreements typically provide us with multiple revenue streams, including up-front fees for licensing, exclusivity and technology access, fees for full-time employee equivalent (“FTE”) services and the potential to earn milestone payments upon achievement of contractual criteria and royalty fees based on future product sales or cost savings by our customers.
-Our collaborative research and development revenues consist of revenues from Equilon Enterprises LLC dba Shell Oil Products US (“Shell”) and revenues from other collaborative research and development agreements.
+Our primary sources of revenues consist of collaborative research and development agreements, product revenues and government awards.
+Collaborative research and development agreements typically provide us with multiple revenue streams, including up-front fees for licensing, exclusivity and technology access, fees for FTE services and the potential to earn milestone payments upon achievement of contractual criteria and royalty fees based on future product sales or cost savings by our customers.
+Our collaborative research and development revenues consist of revenues from Shell and revenues from other collaborative research and development agreements.

-For each source of product revenues, collaborative research and development revenues and award revenues, we apply the following revenue recognition criteria:
+For each source of collaborative research and development revenues, product revenues and award revenues, we apply the following revenue recognition criteria:

 Change in accounting estimate - United States Government awards